luminaire-dev/resume/README.md

 * Built logic to parse and process credit dispute data from batch files, storing credit dispute resources within our system.
 * Automated event-driven case creation within the Synctera platform for each credit dispute resources.
 * Wrotes e2e and integration tests, and created alerting reports in Metabase to monitor system health post-launch and prevent regressions.
-* Worked closely with frontend developers to ensure the backend effectively serves frontend vision.
+* Worked closely with frontend developers to ensure the backend effectively served the frontend goals.

 #####  Customer Risk Rating (CRR) Enhancements (Feb 2025 - May 2023)